Herbal Gardening - Making Herb Butter

 people grow their own herbs is to use them as fresh additives to food.

-One of the most enjoyable uses of culinary herbs is to make a fine herb
+One of the most enjoyable uses of culinary herbs for the beginner and expert alike is to make their own fine herb butter.

 There are a dozen different types of herb butters.